papiodesu/leptos_book/src/deployment/ssr.md

 ### Deno & Cloudflare Workers

-Currently, Leptos-Axum supports running in Javascript-hosted WebAssembly runtimes such as Deno, Cloudflare Workers, etc. This option requires some changes to the setup of your source code (for example, in "Cargo.toml」 you must define your app using 「crate-type = ["cdylib"]」 and the "wasm" feature must be enabled for 「leptos_axum」).
+Currently, Leptos-Axum supports running in Javascript-hosted WebAssembly runtimes such as Deno, Cloudflare Workers, etc. This option requires some changes to the setup of your source code (for example, in "Cargo.toml" you must define your app using "crate-type = ["cdylib"]" and the "wasm" feature must be enabled for "leptos_axum").
 [The Leptos HackerNews JS-fetch example](https://github.com/leptos-rs/leptos/tree/leptos_0.6/examples/hackernews_js_fetch) demonstrates the required modifications and shows how to run an app in the Deno runtime.
-Additionally, the [「leptos_axum」 crate docs](https://docs.rs/leptos_axum/latest/leptos_axum/#js-fetch-integration) are a helpful reference when setting up your own 「Cargo.toml" file for JS-hosted WASM runtimes.
+Additionally, the ["leptos_axum" crate docs](https://docs.rs/leptos_axum/latest/leptos_axum/#js-fetch-integration) are a helpful reference when setting up your own "Cargo.toml" file for JS-hosted WASM runtimes.

 While the initial setup for JS-hosted WASM runtimes is not onerous, the more important restriction to keep in mind is that since your app will be compiled to WebAssembly ("wasm32-unknown-unknown") on the server as well as the client, you must ensure that the crates you use in your app are all WASM-compatible; this may or may not be a deal-breaker depending on your app's requirements, as not all crates in the Rust ecosystem have WASM support.